Andrej Hrnčiar

 Andrej Hrnčiar ([ˈandrej ˈɦr̩ntʂɪɐr]; born 10 July 1973) is a Slovak professional actor and politician, who has been serving as mayor of the city of Martin since 2006.
 He had been a professional actor and a restaurant and bar owner before he decided to run in the 2006 mayoral election as an independent.

-He was elected a member of the Slovak parliament in 2012 as an independent, although he was nominated by and associated with the Hungarian-minority Most-Hid party.
+Hrnčiar was elected a member of the Slovak parliament in 2012 as an independent, but was nominated by and associated with the Hungarian-minority Most-Hid party.
 He resigned his seat in parliament in June 2014, in order to focus on his mayoral career, and to join the newly formed political party Siet'.
 He became its deputy leader under Radoslav Procházka.

-Early life and education

-Hrnčiar was born 10 July 1973 in the northern city of Ruzomberok, in what was then Czechoslovakia.
-However shortly after his birth his family relocated to the adjacent village of Liptovská Lisková, where he was raised.
-He returned to Ruzomberok in to attend upper secondary school between 1987 and 1991.
-After graduating, he enrolled in the Academy of Performing Arts in Bratislava where he would study drama and acting.
-After graduating with a master's degree in acting, he moved to the United States, where he would work a number of odd jobs, including as a sanitation worker and construction.

 Early career

 After returning to Slovakia from the United States in 1996, he was employed as an actor by the Slovak Chamber Theatre (Slovenské komorné divadlo) in the city of Martin.
 Around the same time, he opened two Jazz themed cafes in the area, with relative success.
 The Café's, which soon became the focus of the Slovak Jazz scene, attracted patrons such as Peter Lipa, Adriena Bartošová and Laco Déczi.
 In 2003, when the position as head of the Chamber Theater became open, Hrnčiar applied and was hired.

-Under his tenure, the theatre underwent radical changes.
-In order to balance the budget, Hrnčiar controversially furloughed over 20% of all employees, actors and actresses included.
-The theatre bounced back however, and is today considered one of the most prestigious theaters in Slovakia.
+Political career

 Mayor of Martin

-In the Slovak municipal elections in 2006, Hrnčiar decided to run for mayor on an independent ticket.
+In the 2006 Slovak municipal elections, Hrnčiar decided to run for mayor on an independent ticket.
 His opponent was incumbent mayor Stanislav Bernát, local strongman candidate, who had won the three previous elections and sitting as mayor since 1994.
-In the end, Hrnciar won the election with 32.6% of the vote, Bernat came in third with 15.2% Fulfilling an election promise, Hrnčiar introduced an offer of wi-fi internet free of charge for every resident in the city.
-The offer, which was intended for elderly residents, was ordered by approximately 500 households and considered a success by Hrnciar.
-In the municipal elections in 2010, Hrnčiar ran again and was reelected to another term, which will last until 2014.
+Hrnciar won the election with 32.6% of the vote, Bernat came in third with 15.2% He introduced an offer of Wi-Fi internet free of charge for every resident in the city, which was ordered by approximately 500 households and considered a success.
+In the municipal elections in 2010, Hrnčiar ran again and was re-elected to another term, which will last until 2014.
 In the 2014 Mayoral election, he ran for the first time as an official party nominee, having run the previous times as an independent.